Invest in online reviews of doctors to fast-track new patient acquisition

 The use of online reviews in the patient journey mirrors the traditional consumer experience (CX)—something often attributed to the “Amazon effect.”
 Amazon has trained people to expect full transparency—i.e., product ratings and reviews—and modern-day patients are no exception to the rule.
 But, in healthcare, the stakes are much higher than in other industries.
 People aren’t buying toasters or picking a restaurant: They’re searching for care—on third-party review sites and physician directories or even the doctor finder on your hospital’s website—for themselves or a loved one, which is a deeply personal and often vulnerable experience.
 Patients want assurance that they’re making the right choice, and they turn to online reviews left by others like them to build confidence before booking an appointment.

-For organizations looking to attract and win over new patients, prioritizing reviews of doctors and a strong online hospital reputation is mission critical to success—both in the short term and long term.
+For organizations looking to attract and win over new patients, prioritizing reviews for doctors and a strong online hospital reputation is mission critical to success—both in the short term and long term.

 Why collecting patient reviews of doctors is imperative to growth